yogsototh/yblog/Scratch/en/blog/Haskell-the-Hard-Way.md

 data List a = Nil | a ::: (List a)
 ~~~~~~

-The number after `infixr` is the priority.
+The number after `infixr` gives the precedence.

 If you want to be able to print (`Show`), read (`Read`), test equality (`Eq`) and compare (`Ord`) your new data structure you can tell Haskell to derive the appropriate functions for you.